saxtonvandalsen/serverless-portfolio-frontend/README.md

 ## Project Overview

 The Cloud Resume Challenge is a comprehensive project that integrates various technologies and practices to build and deploy a personal resume website.
-After completing my AWS Cloud Practioner certificate, I wanted to put my knowledge to the test and challenge myself with a project developed around AWS services.
+After completing my AWS Cloud Practioner (CLF-C02) certificate, I wanted to put my knowledge to the test and challenge myself with a project developed around AWS cloud services.

 ## Architecture